Written by CorpsAfrica/Malawi Volunteer Mr. Silvester Kunkeyani

 How time flies!!
-So it’s been a year already since I came to serve as a CorpsAfrica Volunteer at Mkwachi village in the northern part of Malawi?
+So it’s been a year already since I came to serve as a CorpsAfrica Volunteer in Mkwachi village in the northern part of Malawi.
 When I first came into my community I did not know what to expect.
 In fact, I was a little scared.
-The one year of service with CorpsAfrica has been the most rewarding journey of my life with many lessons learnt.
+The one year of service with CorpsAfrica has been the most rewarding journey of my life with many lessons learned.

 In order to build a more resilient community whose young generation is more responsible and makes rational choices about their lives, we focused on training about 500 youth in Grassroot Soccer intervention programs through camps that address HIV/AIDS education by empowering the youth with vital and correct information about the deadly virus and help to reduce further spread of the virus in their communities.
 While living in my community, I observed that the local women worked so hard in setting up small-scale businesses but unfortunately these businesses were not making enough progress.
 To tackle this challenge, I facilitated a workshop with my community’s village loans and savings group to teach them how to manage, run and execute business plans and how to track business performance using key business performance indicators.
 Through these sessions my community boasts of increased business knowledge and monetary returns.